 - The Hadoop Wiki: The wiki contains dozens of links pointing to tutorials, documentation, user group and conference information, and much more

 - Follow Hadoop on Twitter @hadoop: A resource for all of the latest Hadoop news

 - Ten Common Hadoop-able Problems: Wondering what sorts of problems could be tackled with Hadoop?
 Check out this great presentation by Cloudera Chief Scientist Jeff Hammerbacher.

 - Hadoop Training Videos: Hadoop training and services provider Cloudera currently offers 13 videos introducing various aspects of Hadoop, MapReduce, and related Hadoop projects.

-ABOUT THE AUTHOR: Jason Gilmore is founder of the publishing, training, and consulting firm WJGilmore.com.
+Jason Gilmore is founder of the publishing, training, and consulting firm WJGilmore.com.
 He is the author of several popular books Easy PHP Websites with the Zend Framework, Easy PayPal with PHP, and Beginning PHP and MySQL, Fourth Edition.
 Follow him on Twitter at @wjgilmore.